 Your landing page design consists of the following:

 There are seemingly endless variations you can create to test landing page elements.
 Unless you’re running a large budget marketing campaign, it’s important to start with one element at a time.
-For example, you might create variations of your landing page that includes all testimonials at the bottom of the page and another variation that sprinkles testimonials throughout the content.
+For example, you might create variations of your landing page performance that includes all testimonials at the bottom of the page and another variation that sprinkles testimonials throughout the content.

 Just like you’ll test your PPC ad headline and copy, you’ll want to test your landing page headlines and copy.
 Remember that people tend to scan copy rather than read it from start to finish.
 Because people scan, powerful, influential headlines will help your conversions.

-The most important heading on your landing page is the top heading.
+The most important heading on your entire landing page is the top heading.
 Work on that heading first and then optimize the remaining headings.

 Distractions make it hard for visitors to know what to do next.
 Should they play the video or click on a link you provided in your sales copy?
 Or should they keep reading your sales page?